We are Which? part of the Which? group, wholly owned by the Consumers' Association.

 We suggest you set aside around 1 hour to complete a document, although it can take less or more time, depending on the type of document you're creating and how much information you have to hand.

-If you have chosen a product that includes a review, you can now submit your document to our specialists.
+If you have chosen a document that includes a review, you can now submit it to our specialists by clicking 'Send for review' next to your document.
 They’ll review it and send you any feedback, guidance and suggestions.
 Then we’ll send you an email confirming the next steps.

-Log in to your account and go to the ‘In progress documents’.
+Log in to your account and go to the 'My documents’ section.
 Next to each document you’ll see its current status.
 At the bottom you’ll find an estimate of the likely timescale.

-Once your document has been reviewed you’ll get an email confirmation.
+Once your document has been reviewed you’ll receive an email confirmation from us.

-Log in to your account and click on 'In progress documents’.
+Log in to your account and go to the 'My documents' section.

 Yes.
-Log in to your account and go to 'in progress documents’.
-Next to the document you want to be reviewed, click on 'upgrade to legal review'.
+Log in to your account and go to the 'My documents’ section.
+Next to the document you want to be reviewed, click on 'Upgrade to legal review'.

 You’ll need to pay the difference in the price between the two service levels.